Impact of fraud on the NHS

 It is estimated that the NHS loses £1.21 billion per year, or roughly £3.3 million per day, to fraud.
 This is taxpayers' money that is taken away from patient care and falls into the hands of criminals.
 This is enough money to pay for over 40,000 staff nurses, or to purchase over 5,000 emergency ambulances.
 When we say 'fraud', we refer to a range of economic crimes, such as fraud, bribery and corruption or any other illegal acts committed by an individual or group of individuals to obtain a financial or professional gain.

-auditone works closely with the Trust to combat fraud with a team of experienced Counter Fraud Specialists delivering a full range of counter fraud, bribery and corruption services including prevention, detection and investigation.
-Our professionally qualified Counter Fraud Specialists work to identify potential fraud, bribery and corruption risks through policy and system reviews and suggests remedial action to reduce and mitigate these risks.
+AuditOne, the trust’s counter fraud provider works closely with the trust to combat fraud.
+We have a team of experienced counter fraud specialists delivering a full range of counter fraud, bribery and corruption services including prevention, detection and investigation.
+Our professionally qualified counter fraud specialists work to identify potential fraud, bribery and corruption risks through policy and system reviews and suggest remedial action to reduce and mitigate these risks.
 We are experienced in carrying out timely criminal investigations, from referral to prosecution.

 Follow these simple guidelines when reporting your suspicions:

 - Do make an immediate note of your concerns